Ionized Plasma and Neutral Gas Coupling in the Sun's Chromosphere and Earth's Ionosphere/Thermosphere: Conclusions

 { The large disparity in plasma density between the chromosphere and I/T also creates differences in the modeling and analysis of phenomena in the two atmospheres.
 We showed that the chromosphere is ideal (non-resistive) on length scales much larger than a km, such that the evolution of the magnetic field is dominated by advection by coupled plasma-neutral flows, but resistive below these lengths, where the field becomes decoupled from the average flow.
-However, because the conductivity is so much lower in the I/T, the Earth's atmosphere is essentially resistive such that the magnetic field is always decoupled from the average flow and coupled to electron flow.
-This { difference, combined with the assumption that $\mb{E}$ is a potential field in the I/T for long enough timescales, } leads to the treatment of I/T phenomena where $\mb{E}$ and $\mb{J}$ are considered primary variables, while in the chromosphere $\mb{B}$ and $\mb{V}$ are the primary variables.
-An example of this was applied to the phenomena of wind driven dynamos in \S \ref{neutral_wind_dynamos}. \citet{Parker_2007}, \citet{Vas_2001}, \citet{Vas_2011}, and \citet{Vas_2012} criticize the E,J paradigm, stating that for long time scales we can remove the dynamical equations for $\partial \mb{E}/\partial t$ and $\partial \mb{J}/\partial t$ and have $\mb{B}$ and $\mb{V}$ be the primary variables (V-B paradigm), but the converse is not true, and the E,J paradigm is not tractable. { We find that for localized phenomena not coupled to the magnetosphere, using the E,J paradigm may allow one to arrive at the same result as the V-B paradigm, as was achieved in a general sense for wind-driven dynamos and the Rayleigh-Taylor instability in this review.
-However, in general this may not always be the case, especially when magnetosphere-I/T coupling is considered or processes of short time and spatial scales are under consideration.}. }
+However, because the conductivity is so much lower in the I/T, the Earth's atmosphere is essentially resistive such that the field is always decoupled from the average flow and coupled to electron flow.
+This generally leads to the treatment of I/T phenomena with electrodynamics, where $\mb{E}$ and $\mb{J}$ are considered primary variables and drivers, while in the chromosphere $\mb{B}$ and $\mb{V}$ are the primary variables.
+An example of this was applied to the phenomena of wind driven dynamos in \S \ref{neutral_wind_dynamos}. \citet{Parker_2007}, \citet{Vas_2001}, \citet{Vas_2011}, and \citet{Vas_2012} criticize the E-J paradigm, stating that for long time scales we can remove the dynamical equations for $\partial \mb{E}/\partial t$ and $\partial \mb{J}/\partial t$ and have $\mb{B}$ and $\mb{V}$ be the primary variables (V-B paradigm), but the converse is not true, and the E-J paradigm is not tractable.
+Despite these facts, we find that using the E-J paradigm may allow one to arrive at the same result as the V-B paradigm, as was achieved in a general sense for wind-driven dynamos and the Rayleigh-Taylor instability in this review.
+However, in general this may not always be the case. }